Ph.D. Degree Requirements

 - ANTH 707 - Responsible Research & Scholarship in Anthropology.
 This course examines a range of issues critical to responsible research, scholarship, and practice in anthropology.
 Topics include: anthropological codes of ethics; protection of human subjects, informed consent, and confidentiality; appropriate conduct in field and laboratory research; data management, curation, and dissemination; proper protocols for authorship, submission of publications, and peer review; classified and proprietary research; mentor-student relationships; professional collaborations.
 Prerequisite: Graduate standing in anthropology or consent of instructor.
 Required for all doctoral students in anthropology.

 Oral Comprehensive Examination

-The student’s doctoral committee devises and judges the written comprehensive examinations, which may be taken either together or at different times.
-If the committee is satisfied with the caliber of the student’s field statements and written examinations, the student may proceed to the oral comprehensive examination, providing all other requirements have been fulfilled.
+When student’s doctoral committee is satisfied with the caliber of the student’s field statements, the student may proceed to the oral comprehensive examination, providing all other requirements have been fulfilled.